A core message articulates the value of your work to your ideal clients.

 A strong core message is often THE thing that a potential client reads and thinks, “Yes!!!
 I want to work with her!”

-3 qualities of a good core message
+3 qualities of a powerful core message

 When creating your message, you want to make sure it reflects these three qualities: